vic9112/vic9112/README.md

-- Hi, I’m ✨Vic Chen✨.
-I am a student at National Tsing-Hua University, pursuing dual majors in Electrical Engineering and Music.
+- Hi, I’m Vic Chen.
+I am a National Tsing-Hua University student pursuing dual majors in Electrical Engineering and Music.
-- Currently, my primary focus is on ✨**SOC Design**✨.
+- My primary focus is on ➡️**SOC Design**⬅️.
 - I am working on Caravel-SOC-related projects, recently designed the hardware accelerator of [PQC-Falcon](https://github.com/vic9112/PQC_Falcon), and collaborated with FSIC to integrate it into Caravel SOC.
 <!---
 vic9112/vic9112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.